MrPrimate/ddb-meta-data/modules/hcs/README.md

 ---

----

 ## License

-This data is release as Fan Content permitted under the Fan Content Policy.
+This data is released as Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.